clevrthings/TcpChat/README.md

 #### Key Differences:
 1. **Threading:**
    - `TcpChat` uses threading, making it non-blocking and suitable for applications requiring concurrency.
-   - `TcpChatNoThread` does not use threading, making it blocking and simpler but requiring the user to manage the main loop.
+   - `TcpChatBlocking` does not use threading, making it blocking and simpler but requiring the user to manage the main loop.

 2. **Main Loop Management:**
    - `TcpChat` automatically manages its own threads for server and client operations.
-   - `TcpChatNoThread` provides methods to be called in the user's main loop, giving the user more control over the execution flow.
+   - `TcpChatBlocking` provides methods to be called in the user's main loop, giving the user more control over the execution flow.

 3. **Use Case Suitability:**
    - `TcpChat` is ideal for applications needing responsiveness and concurrency, such as GUIs or real-time systems.
-   - `TcpChatNoThread` is ideal for simpler applications or where the user prefers to manage threading themselves, such as in command-line tools or basic scripts.
+   - `TcpChatBlocking` is ideal for simpler applications or where the user prefers to manage threading themselves, such as in command-line tools or basic scripts.

 ### Extra functions
 ```python